6 Unconventional Techniques of Laundering Successfully Used in India

 Madhura is editor at Regtechtimes and is an expert in regulatory developments in the international scenario.

-Efforts are taken by governments, Regulators, and even financial institutions to automate and combat the methods in which money is laundered.
-But on the other hand, launderers come up with new techniques of laundering illicit money.
-Though many of the techniques of laundering are traditional and are known here are some unconventional techniques of money laundering.
+Efforts are made by governments, regulators, and financial institutions to automate and combat the methods of money laundering.
+However, launderers continue to devise new techniques for laundering illicit money.
+While many techniques of laundering are traditional and well-known, some unconventional techniques of laundering also deserve some attention.

 Unconventional Techniques of Laundering